 Sana Hashmi, PhD, is Visiting Fellow at Taiwan-Asia Exchange Foundation since March 2021.
 She was Taiwan’s Ministry of Foreign Affairs Fellow at the Institute of International Relations, National Chengchi University in 2020.
 She is a non-resident fellow at NextGen Foundation and an affiliated scholar with Research Institute for Indo-Pacific Affairs (RIIPA).

-Formerly, she is a Consultant in the Ministry of External Affairs (MEA), Government of India, where she worked on the Southeast Asian region and the Indo-Pacific with a special reference to China from 2016-19.
+Formerly, she was a Consultant in the Ministry of External Affairs (MEA), Government of India, where she worked on the Southeast Asian region and the Indo-Pacific with a special reference to China from 2016-19.
 Her primary research focuses on, Taiwan’s foreign relations, Taiwan’s New Southbound Policy, Taiwan-India relations, China’s foreign policy, China’s territorial disputes, and Asian security.

 Before MEA, she worked with the Centre for Air Power Studies (CAPS), an autonomous think- tank under the Indian Air Force (IAF), from 2011-2016.
 She has also worked at South Asia Forum for Human Rights (SAFHR), Central Tibetan Administration (CTA), and Institute for Defence Studies and Analyses (IDSA).